DePayFi/widgets/README.md

 The address receiving the payment.
 Always double check that you've set the right address.

+#### amount

+When you want to control how the amount selection behaves, pass the `amount` configuration object, alongside values for `start`, `min` and `step`.

+`start`: The amount that is initially selected.

+`min`: The minimum amount selectable.

+`step`: The number by wich to increment/decremten changes to the amount.

 #### receiver

 Payment receivers can either be wallet addresses, but also smart contracts.